jmersonuo/jmersonuo.github.io/Activities/SoundAltTextAndFonts.md

             });
     });

-    // Add a 'Listener' to the div with the ID 'PortlandButton', that's the button. document.getElementById('PortlandButton').addEventListener('click', function () {
+    // Add a 'Listener' to the button element with the ID 'PortlandButton'. document.getElementById('PortlandButton').addEventListener('click', function () {
             map.jumpTo({
                 center:[-122.6788,45.5212],